russf19/IS-601-Midterm/readme.md

-# Russell Fong IS601 Homework 5
+# Russell Fong IS601 Homework 6

-This is my updated calculator for project 5!
+This is my updated calculator for project 6!

-Each feature is now a command/plugin and they are in their own folder.
+Added GitHub Actions and Logging features.